TnTech-ECE/CapstoneStarterRepo/README.md

 Tell a bit about the customer for the project.
 Also discuss any other groups (specific or general) that are expected to be impacted by the project.

+### Recognitions

+Use this space to recognize anyone that you feel has had an impact on the project.
+Be sure to recognize the work of previous teams if you referenced it for style or content.

 ## Repo Organization